qt/qtbase/tests/manual/diaglib/README.txt

   An event filter that logs Qt events to qDebug() depending on configured categories (for example mouse, keyboard, etc).

+class DebugProxyStyle (debugproxystyle.h)
+  A proxy style that wraps around an existing style and outputs the parameters and return values of its function calls, useful for debugging QStyle.

 function glInfo() (glinfo.h):
   Returns a string describing the Open GL configuration (obtained by querying GL_VENDOR and GL_RENDERER).
 Available only